 - Available evidence indicates that licensed aP and wP vaccines have equivalent initial effectiveness in preventing disease in the first year of life, but that there is more rapid waning of immunity, and possibly a reduced impact on transmission, with aP relative to wP vaccines.

-- National programmes currently administering wP vaccination should continue to use wP vaccines for primary vaccination series.
+- National programs currently administering wP vaccination should continue to use wP vaccines for primary vaccination series.
 Surveillance and modeling data suggest that the use of aP vaccines may result in a resurgence of pertussis after a number of years.